 The primary responsibility of the franchisor (i.e. the CEO and management team) is to establish and maintain a corporate culture that allows the franchise business model to be successful.
 This corporate culture starts at the top with the leadership team that will communicate clearly and openly with the franchisee.
 By keeping commitments, dealing with the franchisee fairly, and showing they care about the franchisee’s input in business decisions, the franchisor can establish a trusting relationship.

 Most successful franchises have a franchisor who empowers the franchisee with adequate tools, training, and resources to help them be more effective at growing the business.
 Franchisors should also act as a troubleshooter, providing ongoing technical support and being available any time of day to answer questions.
-Primarily, franchisors main focus should be on business expansion, innovation, and maintaining brand reputation and development.
+Primarily, franchisors main focus should be on franchise operations: business expansion, innovation, and maintaining brand reputation and development.
 This includes monitoring industry trends, updating products and staying ahead of the competition.
 Having standardized operation procedures to provide unity across all franchise locations can greatly enhance communication throughout the franchise system.